tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 {% hint style="info" %}
 Pro's:

-* Semi real time, receive the order or shipment within seconds.
+* Real time, receive the order or shipment within a second.
 * You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company profile.
 * You do not have to build or configure the polling pattern.